 |Antec Three Hundred Two Computer Case - Creating an Internal Air Scoop

-The first thing to know about this modification is that the work went very quickly both times.
-I think all the sabre saw cutting, dremel cutting, flattening, and placement of the two rivets took about four hours.
+The first thing to know is that all the sabre saw cutting, dremel cutting, flattening, and placement of the two rivets took about four hours.
 That's compared to about five days of work for my previous 300 modding.

-The other concern is that after the cut, the side freed up has too much flex for my liking.
-If I had a welder or brazing equipment, the problem could be reversed with a reinforcing strip of metal.
-Maybe I'm worrying too much, but you've been warned.
+The other slight concern is that after the cut, the side freed up has too much flex.
+If I had a welder or brazing equipment, that could be reversed with a reinforcing strip of metal.
+Maybe I'm worrying too much, but you've been informed.
 [Update: The summer of 2016 I took the case to a metal shop and we reinforced by two crossbars seen further on.
 I have complete confidence the case would have been fine without that step.
 I just decided to indulge myself.]

 This is the beginning of the first cut.
 Notice how my sabre saw's base plate is at full slant.
 You'll probably need to do the same.
 Stop at each tab space to avoid damaging them.